tmswfrk/bicycle-water-cooler/content/blog/20201007_Buying_First_Road_Bike_Part_02.md

 date: 2020-10-07T21:21:39-07:00
 subtitle: "Next, let's consider your components."
 description: "Beyond just picking a frame for a new bicycle purchase, it's important to consider what kind of components you will want to have."
-featured: "2020/10/drivetrain.jpg"
+image: "/img/2020/10/drivetrain.jpg"
-featuredalt: "Factor O2 VAM bicycle in a bike stand with Shimano Dura Ace component groupset with BBInfinite red jockey wheels and a Pioneer Power Meter.
+imagealt: "Factor O2 VAM bicycle in a bike stand with Shimano Dura Ace component groupset with BBInfinite red jockey wheels and a Pioneer Power Meter.
 Image contains: Factor O2 VAM, BBInfinite red jockey rear derailleur wheels, Pioneer Power Meter, Shimano Dura Ace grouposet, Arundel bottle cages, Feedback Sports bike stand."
-categories: ["Guides", "Mechanical Knowledge", "Gear"]
+categories: ["Cycling Guides"]
-tags: ["New Rider Tips", "Introduction to Bikes", "Altamira", "Components"]
+tags: ["New Rider Tips", "Purchasing a Bike"]
 keywords: ["How to buy your first road bike", "What components do I need on a bike", "Shimano or SRAM", "What kind of gearing do I need"]
 draft: false
 ---